 PR: Does the meditation help a lot?

 DS: Yeah.
 I’ve always meditated, but I kind of stepped it up.
 There’ve been clinical trials that show that meditation works for menopausal women.
-But I think the “take a pill culture” is a problem here, because if I had gone on HRT I wouldn’t have written this book, right?
-Believe me, I was having, like, 20 hot flashes a day, I couldn’t sleep – I was suffering.
+But I think the “take a pill culture” is a problem here, because if I had gone on HRT, I wouldn’t have written this book, right?
+Believe me, I was having, like, 20 hot flashes a day, I couldn’t sleep and I was suffering.
 But there are ways in which I decided I was going to face it head-on.
 I did get a little bit of a sleep thing from my doctor, it’s called dozapine.
 I got a low dosage, as a sleep aid, because once I could sleep I could do everything else.
-Because if you can’t sleep, then you’re messed up…
+Because if you can’t sleep, then you’re messed up.

 PR: I think she needs a different doctor.